GhostWriters/DockSTARTer/docs/basics/env-var-info.md

 - Default value: `DockSTARTer` (because we don't want it to be accidentally blank)

 Description:
-All containers will default to having this hostname.
+All containers have their own `<APPNAME>__HOSTNAME` they use, but the user can use this variable for their own containers if they choose.

 ## DOCKER_VOLUME_CONFIG